Series: Managing Finances in Tough Times

 Parents may be less engaged with their children and more likely to become upset or angry over little things, due to higher levels of stress.
 Keeping the lines of communication open during times like these can help everyone feel more connected.

 Family communication can also help older children and parents find ways to work together on managing the family finances.
 Even young children can be taught about wants and needs, and how family financial decisions are made.

 You may need to meet more frequently during times of financial stress.
 Try to set goals that are obtainable, and leave everyone something that will keep their spirits up.
 When planning about cutting back on spending, find alternatives for when you have to say “We can’t do that anymore.”
-For example, if you can’t afford to go to the movie theater or need to cancel some online viewing subscriptions, then plan to go to the library and borrow them, or start a movie-lending group with friends.
+For example, if you can’t afford to go to the movie theatre or rent movies, plan to go to the library and borrow them, or start a movie-lending group with friends.
 Finding free and inexpensive alternatives can keep family members from feeling the brunt of financial hardship.